erxgli/erxgli/README.md

 🎓 Currently, I'm pursuing a specialization in Artificial Intelligence & Data Science to hone my skills in artificial intelligence and data science.

 🌐 Connect with Me
 📫 Feel free to reach out for collaborations, share ideas, or simply chat about technology!
-You can find me on LinkedIn.
+You can find me on LinkedIn [https://www.linkedin.com/in/victorblancomurillo/].

 ## 🚀 Let's Advance AI Together!